 blue water at blue heart

 You may have seen photos of crystal clear, tropical-looking, Caribbean blue waters on social media and wondered a) how the heck is that in Idaho or b) I must go, where is it?
 Well, look no further!
-Blue Heart Springs is an oasis in southern Idaho, about 45 minutes drive from Twin Falls, Idaho (my hometown), and I’m going to fill you in on everything you need to know about getting there!
+Blue Heart Springs is an oasis in southern Idaho, about 45 minutes from Twin Falls, Idaho (my hometown), and I’m going to fill you in on everything you need to know about getting there!

 How to Get to Blue Heart Springs Idaho